TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

 -   A process view.
 It by default inherits the parent process's process view.
 If the parent process is the shell, it can see all the processes on the system.
 -   A cgroup for CPU, memory, I/O access and limit.
 It by default inherits the parent process's cgroup.
 If the parent process is the shell, it can use as much CPU and memory as the system has available.
 Tools like Systemd or Docker creates a new cgroup, defining the CPU/memory limits, and assigns a process to it.
 -   A filesystem view.
 It by default inherits the parent process's filesystem.
 If the parent process is the shell, it can see all the files on the system.
 Docker uses containerd, which uses runc, to run `chroot` to change the root directory of each container process for an isolated filesystem view.
--   A network namespace for an IP address (65536 ports), network devices (loopback, eth0, wlan0), routing table, and iptables like filter table (firewall), Network Address Translation (NAT) table, and mangle table (for packet modification).
+-   A network namespace for an IP address (65536 ports), network devices (loopback, eth0, wlan0), routing table, and iptables like filter table (firewall), NAT table, and mangle table (for packet modification).
 It by default inherits the parent process's network namespace.
 If the parent process is the shell, it can use the system network namespace.
 Docker creates a new network namespace for each new container and assigns the container process to it.

 Processes have a parent-child hierarchy as a parent process can start a child process.